connectrpc/envoy-demo/README.md

 cd connect-envoy-demo
 ```

-Then run `docker-compose up` to run everything:
+Then run `docker-compose up` to start the demo:
 ```sh
 docker-compose up
 ```